bballdave025/manuscript-waste-reuse-finder/README.md

 </div>
 <br/>

 Binding (front cover) for the main book, _Ordinarium cisterciense_.
 The fragment appears to come from a large, decorated manuscript.
 Note the capital letters in red.
-[Page citation](https://doi.org/10.11588/diglit.9273#0001)
+[Image 1.1 Citation Link](https://doi.org/10.11588/diglit.9273#0001)

 ### Example 1.2 : Image without any Manuscript Reuse